adambaskerville/adambaskerville.github.io/tabs/painting.md

 date: 2021-02-17
 comments: false
 ---
-During lockdown I began watching ["The Joy of Painting"](https://www.youtube.com/user/BobRossInc) hosted by Bob Ross on BBC4, and I was inspired to learn to paint.
+During lockdown I started watching ["The Joy of Painting"](https://www.youtube.com/user/BobRossInc) hosted by Bob Ross on BBC4, and I was inspired to learn to paint.
 This page will track my paintings and hopefully show my improvement over time.

 Newest painting first working backwards.